annotation/text-fabric/README.md

 # Use

+## On Windows?

+You can click the Start Menu, and type `text-fabric bhsa` or `text-fabric cunei` in the search box, and then Enter.

+## On Linux or Macos?
-Provided you have the data repositories for the Hebrew Bible (bhsa) or the Proto-Cuneiform Uruk corpus (cunei) in place (see below), you can open a terminal (command prompt), and just say
+You can open a terminal (command prompt), and just say

 ```sh
 text-fabric bhsa